 - 2 cups chocolate fudge sauce or raspberry sauce and fresh raspberries, to serve

 - Heat the cream almost to a simmer in a heavy medium-size saucepan.
-Remove the cream from the bowl, and divide it among three mixing bowls in these amounts: 1-1/4 cups, 1 cup, 3/4 cup (I'd use slightly less to allow for a firmer white chocolate layer).
+Remove the cream from the bowl, and divide it among three mixing bowls into these amounts: 1-1/4 cups, 1 cup, 3/4 cup (I'd use slightly less to allow for a firmer white chocolate layer).

-- Line a 8-1/2 x 4-1/2 in. loaf pan with aluminum foil (use non-stick if available), leaving some
+- Line an 8-1/2 x 4-1/2 in. loaf pan with aluminum foil (use non-stick if available), leaving some

-- Pour the white chocolate mixture to a mixer bowl, and beat until it forms soft peaks (mixture should be thick and firm).
+- Pour the white chocolate mixture into a mixer bowl, and beat until it forms soft peaks (mixture should be thick and firm).
 Scrape it into the prepared pan, smooth the top, and chill it in the freezer for 5 minutes.